jygzyc/apkDeobfuscation/README.md

 1. **Start the Decryption Server**:
     - Navigate to the server directory, e.g., `client/frida_server/`.
-    - Run the server: `python main.py`.
+    - Run the server: `python -m run.py`.
 The server will wait for requests from Jadx.

 2. **Analyze in Jadx**:
     - Open `jadx-gui` and load the target `.apk` or `.dex` file.